Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Thank God that I learnt so much there.
 If I can ever pass even a fraction of what I got there to any of my or other children, family, friends, clients and others, I will consider that my greatest honor and good fortune that I could repay part of that debt and gratitude to society.

-Besides the teachers there were others who taught us ever ready their crafts they knew.
+Besides the teachers there were others who taught us every day their crafts they knew.

 Compounder Noor Mohammed ran the dispensary and ever so generously provided the medications I needed all the time with my tendency to fall victim to sore throat and colds.